j50n/deno-proc/README.md

 These features mean that Deno is uniquely placed as a language that can compete with shell scripts.
 Go and Rust require compilation.
 Java requires compilation and JAR files.
 Python requires an environment.
-Node requires `node_modules` and `npm`.
+Node typically uses `node_modules` and `npm`.
 With Deno, I can just run the script.

 Put another way, I can write a single-file, non-compiled script in Deno that